dlewan/Affiliated-Buffers/README.md

 (There can be no loops of affiliations.)

-Another aspect of affiliated buffers is that they may "share [buffer-]local variables.
+Another aspect of affiliated buffers is that they may "share [buffer-]local variables".
 This is implemented by a wrapper function for (setq) that is aware of the buffers affiliated with the current one.